5-ean/The-Cook-Book/README.md

 **Displey and Browser Testing**
 > * **Moblie View:** On small screen sizes(mobile) the content for each page is centralise.
 The header nav links collapses into a right-handed dropdown menu when interacted with.
 >
-> * Across all pages the bootstrap class create nice spacing on space device up to large screens.
+> * Across all pages the bootstrap class create nice spacing on small device up to large screens.
-> * The site was tested for responsivenss on A Oneplus 3T moblie device, Ipad mini table and various laptops.
+> * The site was tested for responsivenss on a Oneplus 3T moblie device, Ipad mini tablet and various laptops.

 **Validating User Stories**